Elephant gun: Use in wartime

+Elephant guns saw use in combat in Africa during the late 19th century; they were carried by elite units of the Mahdist State alongside Remington Rolling Block rifles captured from the Egyptians, used by Boers against the British and the Zulus, the latter also employed them against the British.
+According to an anonymous account from an English mercenary who served with the Transvaal Republic, during a border skirmish with Swaziland the Swazis employed a 2 bore elephant gun, which reportedly caused several casualties in the Boer ranks.

 During World War I, both the British and German armies used elephant guns obtained from their African colonies on the Western Front.
 The British used elephant guns as a means of countering the German tactic of having their snipers advance towards enemy lines under the cover of a large, 6–10 millimeter (0.24–0.4 inch) thick steel plate.
 Though normal small arms were ineffective against the plate, elephant guns of the era had enough force to punch through.
 Additionally, to penetrate steel plate loopholes, large caliber firearms, such as elephant guns, were deployed to eliminate snipers.

 In World War II, Prince Amedeo, Duke of Aosta gave his personal collection of elephant rifles to Royal Italian Army troops under his command during the East African campaign.
 They were used to target British armored cars, as Italian forces suffered from a lack of anti-tank guns during the campaign.
-The Lahti L-39, a Finnish-made 20 mm caliber anti-tank gun, was nicknamed the "elephant gun" by Finnish Army troops during the Continuation War because of its stopping power, as was the British-made Boys anti-tank rifle.
+The Lahti L-39, a Finnish-made 20 mm caliber anti-tank gun, was nicknamed the norsupyssy (lit. 'elephant gun') by Finnish Army troops during the Continuation War because of its stopping power, the British-made Boys anti-tank rifle was also nicknamed as the elephant gun.